-What makes online customer reviews so effective is that they empower real customers by granting them the ability to tell your story.
-If the story they tell is right, you’ll be able to motivate potential customers to convert.
+Online customer reviews empower real customers.
+They do this by granting them the ability to tell your story.
+Also, if the story they tell is right, you’ll be able to motivate potential customers to convert.

 Here are two pieces of data that may ignite your interest: